BookStackApp/BookStack/dev/docs/wysiwyg-js-api.md

 The API is provided as an object, which itself provides a number of modules via its properties:

-- `ui` - Provides all actions related to the UI of the editor, like buttons and toolbars.
+- `ui` - Provides methods related to the UI of the editor, like buttons and toolbars.
-- `content` - Provides all actions related to the live user content being edited upon.
+- `content` - Provides methods related to the live user content being edited upon.

 Each of these modules, and the relevant types used within, are documented in detail below.